 This project deals with AC electricity which is dangerous if you don’t know how to treat it safely.
 You must treat electricity with caution.
 There are many books and websites about electrical safety procedures and if you’re not sure how to be safe you should read that information.
 The most basic advice I can give is always assume any exposed wires are live and touching them will hurt a lot at best and kill at worst.
 Arduino Interrupts.
 Often when working on microcontroller projects you need a background function to run at regular intervals.

 This is often done by setting up a hardware timer to generate an interrupt.
 The interrupt triggers an Interrupt Service Routine (ISR) to handle the periodic interrupt.
 Arduino Tutorial - Learn electronics and microcontrollers using Arduino!
 So, I get two or three emails a day, all basically asking the same thing: "Where can I learn about electronics?

 " In general, most of these people have seen some of my projects and want to be able to build similar things.
 A Multi-Protocol Infrared Remote Library for the Arduino.
 Do you want to control your Arduino with an IR remote?

 Do you want to use your Arduino to control your stereo or other devices?
 This IR remote library lets you both send and receive IR remote codes in multiple protocols.
 It supports NEC, Sony SIRC, Philips RC5, Philips RC6, and raw protocols.
 If you want additional protocols, they are straightforward to add.
 The library can even be used to record codes from your remote and re-transmit them, as a minimal universal remote.
 To use the library, download from github and follow the installation instructions in the readme.
 The World Famous Index of Arduino & Freeduino Knowledge.

-Spooky Projects is a set of four 3-hour classes in October 2006 hosted by Machine Project and taught by Tod E. Kurt.
+Spooky Projects – Introduction to Microcontrollers with Arduino.
+Spooky Projects is a set of four 3-hour classes in October 2006 hosted by Machine Project and taught by Tod E.